maggiben/rocko_decoy/website/content/learn/bitcoin-backed-loans/index.md

 ---
-title: "Bitcoin-Backed Borrowing: Harnessing Ethereum's DeFi Might"
+title: "Bitcoin-Backed Borrowing: How to Get a Bitcoin Loan"
 date: "2023-09-28T10:35:32.169Z"
-description: This guide takes you through the transformative process of using wrapped tokens and Ethereum's DeFi protocols to borrow against your Bitcoin.
+description: This guide takes you through the transformative process of using wrapped tokens and Ethereum's DeFi protocols to learn how to borrow against Bitcoin.
 Dive in to maximize your crypto's potential!
 tags:
   - DeFi Borrowing & Lending
 coverUrl: /learn/blogHeader.png